qboneteam/scr2spr/README.md

 # scr2spr
-screen to sprite converter fo ZX-Spectrum
+screen to sprite converter for ZX-Spectrum

 coordinates and sizes sets in char